 Ciao is the most famous Italian word.
 Even if it will sound strange, it entered the Italian language only in the twentieth century.

-It comes from the Venetian word s’ciao, meaning “[I am your] slave” and it implies putting oneself at the disposal of the other person.
+It comes from the Venetian word s’ciao, meaning “(I am your) slave” and it implied putting oneself at the disposal of the other person.
 It was therefore a reverential salutation, similar to the servus in use at the Austrian Imperial court.

-Nevertheless, from the nineteenth century it spread as informal greeting first in Lombardy, where it took the altered form.
+Nevertheless, from the 19th century it spread as informal greeting first in Lombardy, where it took the altered form.
 Evidence is found in the “Dictionary of the Venetian dialect” by Giuseppe Boerio (1829).
 There it is described as a “way to greet others with a lot of confidence.”

 Its first appearance in a literary work dates back to 1874, in a Giovanni Verga’s novel entitled “Eros”: «Ciao!
 Alberto le fissò addosso un lungo sguardo, che valeva per lo meno quanto il ciao» (Hello!
 Alberto gave her a long glance, which had as much meaning as the hello”.)